 General Jack Keane

-Chief of Staff and Vice Chief of Staff of the US Army.
+Chief of Staff of the U.S. Army.
 As the chief operating officer of the Army for over 4 years, he directed 1.5 million soldiers and civilians in 120 countries, with an annual operating budget of 110 billion dollars.
 General Keane was in the Pentagon on 9/11 and provided oversight and support for the wars in Afghanistan and Iraq.
 Since 2004, General Keane conducted frequent trips to Iraq and Afghanistan for senior defense officials with multiple visits during the surge period in both countries.
-General Keane is a career infantry paratrooper and a decorated combat veteran of Vietnam who spent much of his military life in operational commands, including the famed 101st Airborne Division (Air Assault) and the legendary 18th Airborne Corps, the Army’s largest war fighting organization.
+General Keane is a career infantry paratrooper, a combat veteran of the Vietnam War decorated for valor, who spent much of his military life in operational commands, including command of the famed 101st Airborne Division (Air Assault) and the legendary 18th Airborne Corps, the Army’s largest warfighting organization.

 General Keane graduated from Fordham University with a Bachelor of Science degree and received a Master of Arts degree from Western Kentucky University.
-He is a graduate of the Army War College and the Command and General Staff College.
+He is a graduate of the Army War College and the Army Command and General Staff College.
 He is the recipient of the Fordham University Founder’s Award as well as the Western Kentucky University Distinguished Alumni Award.
 General Keane is also the recipient of three honorary Doctorate Degrees, a member of the Fordham Army ROTC Hall of Fame and has been named the USO Man of the Year.